kylemcdonald/HowWeActTogether-Tracking/readme.md

 Computer vision and rendering of faces for a crowdsourced durational performance.

+  - Talk with Schirn about getting DNS record switched.
+  - Check with Lauren about the language switch.
+  - LetsEncrypt get SSL certificates

 ## bugs

   - often initializes with a big rotation, not good.